blazsop/pRD-data/README.md

 All filenames are consistent with the data referenced in the above article.
 All files contain properly aligned and annotated sequences for each subject.

 **Important**: Strict file naming and placing conventions are used.
-If you want to process this data with <a href="https://github.com/blazsop/airrmine">AIRRMINE</a> system, DO NOT CHANGE the names of the files and read its documantation carefully (see the example data) on where to copy these files before running data analysis.
+If you want to process this data with <a href="https://github.com/blazsop/airrmine">AIRRMINE</a> system, DO NOT CHANGE the names of the files and read its documentation carefully (see the example data) on where to copy these files before running data analysis.

 <h3>Dataset files:</h3>